“A baby is born with a need to be loved – and never outgrows it.”

 Wet diapers will likely occur between six to eight times per day with clear, not yellow, urine.

 The suck will strengthen, and you should see milk and continue to hear swallowing during feedings.

 Your baby will grow both in weight and alertness.

-At this stage, it is the perfect time to ensure that you invest in newborn photography by Lollie Claire.
+At this stage, it is the perfect time to ensure that you invest in newborn photography.

-However, in this 2nd to 4th week, you should make a note of anything that is out of the ordinary such as a baby not eating at least 8 times per day, infrequent or small stools, too few wet diapers, or if the urine becomes bright yellow.
+However, in this 2nd to 4th week, you should note anything that is out of the ordinary, such as a baby not eating at least eight times per day, infrequent or small stools, too few wet diapers, or if the urine becomes bright yellow.

 You should be able to measure an increase in your baby’s weight and length.